-This activity involves a six-step model of problem solving used to recognize contributing causes of a problem and to identify solution strategies.
+This activity involves a six-step model of problem-solving used to recognize the contributing causes of a problem and to identify solution strategies.
 Participants learn about conﬁrmation bias (the tendency to search for or interpret information in a way that conﬁrms what one already believes) and how it detracts from objectivity.

 A three-step model is taught:

 - Fighting back against counterproductive thoughts in real-time.

 They learn to challenge negative thoughts in a systematic way.

 Participants complete a gratitude or “three blessings” journal.
 This activity is referred to as “hunt the good stuff.”
 The purpose of the exercise is to enhance positive emotions, particularly gratitude.

 Participants identify their top character strengths, identify strengths in others, and practice using individual strengths and team strengths to overcome a challenge and reach a goal.

 Soldiers are provided with practical tools that help in building relationships.
 They learn the process of challenge beliefs that interfere with positive communication.
 Through role-plays, they review communication patterns and their impact.

 They complete an exercise identifying their typical ways of responding and also use worksheets to help clarify how they can use their strengths to respond more constructively.